PhilipNaudus/simple_site-gh-pages/index.md

 ---
 layout: page
 title: "The Legend of Hua Mulan: 1,500 Years of History | Mulanbook"
 description: "The real history behind the legend of Hua Mulan.
-Both ancient and modern texts reveal the truth behind one of China's most fascinating legends."
+Both ancient and modern texts reveal the truth surrounding one of China's most fascinating legends."
 ---

 {::nomarkdown}